mmistretta/RHSummit2018Camel3ScaleLab/01-create-camel-route/README.md

 ```
 mvn spring-boot:run
 ```
-Leaving your route running in a separate terminal or using a browser try and hit your API.
+Leaving your route running in the terminal and using a separate terminal or browser try and hit your API.
 If using a terminal run the following command:
 ```
 curl http://localhost:8080/camel/hello
 ```